Best Asset Protection Strategies

 What do you have to protect?
 Do you have liquid assets?
 A personal residence?
 Investment real estate?
 Automobiles?
 What you have to protect will determine which legal tools you need to use and whether domestic or offshore protection is what you need.
 Where you live will also make a difference.
 Florida has 100% homestead protection for primary residences.
 New Jersey has zero.
 California residences tend to have more value than houses in many other parts of the country.
 The amount homestead exemption in that state, however, does not sufficiently reflect the elevated values for many people.

 Customizing an asset protection strategy is done when you establish specific legal tools to hold specific assets.
 Each legal vehicle represents state, federal or foreign laws that limit one’s liability or protect personal assets from specific risk.
 For example, Florida homestead protection laws protect all of the home equity of an individual’s primary residence in bankruptcy, lawsuits and judgments – state homestead protection would not provide protection in a divorce.
-A strategy created based on the risks of the individual seeking protection.
+A strategy is created based on the risks of the individual seeking protection.

 Knowing the best asset protection strategies to secure your assets, alone, won’t help.
 You actually need to set up the proper legal tools and use them if you want financial security for the legal predators out there.
 So, make the call.
 Educate yourself.
 Then take action on the asset protection strategies that are right for you.
 You can use the telephone numbers or inquiry form on this website to get more information.